 She also interned at the District of Columbia Primary Care Association, drafting a model state plan amendment for D.C. aimed at expanding language access services for Medicaid patients.
 Upon graduation, Jennifer was admitted to the Texas State Bar.
 She accepted the Hogg Foundation Mental Health Policy Fellowship working for Lutheran Social Services of the South in Austin, Texas.
 She worked during the 82nd Texas Legislative Session advocating for the expansion of trauma informed care throughout the state.
 She also volunteered as a pro bono attorney for Volunteer Legal Services of Central Texas, representing low income victims of domestic violence.

-Colleen Healy Boufides, J.D., is a staff attorney with the Network for Public Health Law – Mid-States Region at the University of Michigan School of Public Health.
+Colleen Healy Boufides, J.D., is a senior staff attorney with the Network for Public Health Law – Mid-States Region at the University of Michigan School of Public Health.
 Colleen received her J.D. from the Duke University School of Law.
 While in law school, she served as Articles Editor for the Duke Forum for Law & Social Change and worked at the National Health Law Program as a legal intern.
 Prior to law school, Colleen received a B.S. from Arizona State University – the Barrett Honors College, where she studied psychology and global health and wrote her honors thesis on the role of community health workers in a local Women, Infants, and Children (WIC) supplemental nutrition program.

 Colleen is a member of the Michigan State Bar.
 Prior to joining the Network, Colleen worked at the Michigan Primary Care Association, where she was involved in state and federal legislative and administrative advocacy on behalf of Michigan’s federally qualified health centers.
 Colleen has also worked as a commercial litigation associate for Miller Canfield Paddock and Stone, PLC, a large Michigan-based law firm.
 While at the firm, Colleen provided pro bono assistance to a nonprofit harm reduction organization and served on the board of a local health center and a nonprofit focused on economic empowerment, where she assisted with launching annual expungement workshops.